 - A review of what Cheshire East Council and Macclesfield Town Council have already done in response to the Pandemic, and to support the sustainability of the Town Centre, in particular; - A survey of Town Centre businesses this was undertaken both electronically and through face-to-face visits to Town Centre businesses (responses were received from 79 businesses); - A survey of Residents this was undertaken electronically with the 586 responses including the perspectives of residents of not only Macclesfield, but surrounding areas such as Bollington and Sutton; - A series of online fact-finding sessions with retailers, hospitality organisations, cultural and digital organisations and residents.
-In total 23 people attended the fact-finding sessions.
+In total 23 people attended the fact-finding sessions. - A forum and focus group and stakeholder sessions held on 21st January 2021 attended by 65 people.

 We have used the above methods to shape the following sections of the Macclesfield Town Centre Recovery Plan.
 Section 2 sets out the baseline position for the Plan, drawing upon the review, the surveys, and the fact-finding sessions, as described above.
 Section 3 utilises this baseline evidence to set out overarching objectives and actions for the Plan, as well as detailing next steps for finalising the Plan.
-Section 4 details a delivery plan covering each objective and action, which is to be populated at a future focus group with stakeholders and the community.
+Section 4 details a delivery plan covering each objective and action and who will be involved in delivering them.
+Section 5 details additional ideas that emerged from the forum and focus group which are more longer term in their nature and not neccessarily the remit of this Recovery Plan, (we felt it important to capture them as part of this Plan.)